 • have the opportunity to develop fully;

 The Teachers’ Standards 2012 state that teachers, including Headteachers, should safeguard children’s wellbeing and maintain public trust in the teaching profession as part of their professional duties.
 All Trust and School staff have a responsibility to provide a safe environment in which children can learn.
 The Trust provides appropriate training to ensure that all staff are able to carry out this essential duty.

 Our full Safeguarding Policy can be downloaded here.

 Across the Trust, the Trust Board is responsible for safeguarding procedures and practices.
 The Trust Board has a nominated Trustee who acts as the nominated Safeguarding Trustee.
 Further details about the safeguarding responsibilities of the Trust can be found here.

-Reporting a safeguarding concern at Ixworth Free School
+Reporting a safeguarding concern at SET Ixworth School

-If you wish to report a safeguarding concern regarding a student at Ixworth Free School, please contact the relevant person listed below.
+If you wish to report a safeguarding concern regarding a student at SET Ixworth School, please contact the relevant person listed below.

 Any safeguarding concern should be reported to the DSL in the first instance, then the ADSL.
 Please only contact the Nominated LAB member for Safeguarding when making a disclosure would not be appropriate to the DSL or ADSL.

 The DSL and ADSL can be contacted on 01359 234050.

 Designated Safeguarding Lead (DSL)